Built-up area (traffic management): In the United Kingdom

-In the UK Highway Code, a built-up area is a settled area in which the speed limit of a road is automatically 30 mph (48 km/h).
+In the UK Highway Code for England, Scotland and Northern Ireland, a built-up area is a settled area in which the speed limit of a road is automatically 30 mph (48 km/h).
+In Wales, it has been reduced to 20 mph (32 km/h) since 2023.
 These roads are known as 'restricted roads' and are identified by the presence of street lights.

 History

 In 1930, the concept of specific regulation for roads within built-up areas appears.
 It defines the road as a road within built-up area if some system of street lighting exists at less than 200 yards (183 meters) from that road, unless decided other way by the local authority and written on traffic signs.

 The Road Traffic Regulation Act 1984 is the basis of the current law.

-In 2018, mainland UK became a member of the Vienna convention on road traffic which consider that the concept of built-up area should be defined by the domestic legislation.
+In 2018, mainland UK became a member of the Vienna convention on road traffic, which considers that the concept of built-up area should be defined by the domestic legislation.